zacharyy/GraphicsGroupProjects/PA11/README.md

 R/L arrow 	- aim club
 Spacebar(hold)	- use club

+1-3	- press to go to corresponding hole
+~	- go to next course
+R	- reset score (only available when hole is cleared)

 F 	- use per fragment lighting
 V 	- use per vertex lighting